risk-first/website/docs/thinking/Start.md

 ---
 title: Thinking Risk-First
-description: Learning to think about software development from the perspective of risk
+description: Thinking about software development from the perspective of risk

 featured: